Lord225/bitvec/README.md

 Tools written in python for quick bit manipulation on arbitrary sized number.
 It aims to:
-* Make it simpler to swap bits than with native python ints
+* Simpler to manipulate bits than with native python ints
-* Correctly wraps numbers in arithmetic operations
+* Correctly wrap numbers in arithmetic operations
-* Emulates behavior of unsigned, signed and Sign-module
+* Emulate behavior of unsigned, signed and sign-module
-* Try not to be pathetically slow
+* Not to be pathetically slow (builded with numpy and numba)

 Example use:
 ```py